• Skip to primary navigation

 Once you've assembled the samosas as per the instructions above, you can fry them.

-A dish of cheese and sweetcorn samosas
+Crispy cheese and sweetcorn samosas on a black plate.

 Recipe by: Veronica